-One question we often get asked at Sinorbis is, “Why do I need a Chinese website if I’ve already got a WeChat account?”
+One question we often get asked at Sinorbis is: “Why do I need a Chinese website if I’ve already got a WeChat account?”
 And it’s a fair question – with over 1 billion registered user accounts, 88% of whom are logging in on a daily basis, and with extensive capabilities that mean users hardly ever have to leave the WeChat platform, what more do you really need?

-Well, we have 7 reasons why a Chinese website is indispensable if you’re serious about making inroads in the Chinese market, starting with:
+In the post-pandemic world, a China-optimised website is more important than ever.
+To help you on your journey, we've compiled 7 reasons why a Chinese website is indispensable if you’re serious about making inroads in the Chinese market, starting with:

 1. It’s the only brand asset fully owned by you

 One major issue with being on WeChat is that you’re at the mercy of the whims of Tencent – and that means if they decide to tinker with their algorithms or change how you interact with followers, then you are likely to take a hit in terms of followers and engagement.

 This is akin to changes Facebook has made over the years, like in 2018 when Facebook’s algorithm began heavily prioritising content by friends and family in the News Feed, which drastically lowered the organic reach of Facebook content from businesses, forcing businesses to invest more in advertising in order to be seen.

 A Chinese website, on the other hand, is fully owned by you.
 You are not subject to the impulses of a platform’s engineers; instead, you’re subject only to search algorithms, which can be responded to quickly and with minimal impact.